 San Antonio Personal Injury Lawyers » Investigating Technique – DOT Physical Results

 Obtaining the Truck Driver’s Medical Certification & DOT Physical Results Following a Commercial Vehicle Accident

-Commercial trucking companies have a duty to employ drivers that are drug free and physically able to drive the massive tractor trailer trucks that share our roads and highways.
-To ensure that the drivers are physically able to perform their job duties as a commercial truck driver, the Department of Transportation requires that drivers take a physical and obtain the proper Medical Certificate signed by a medical examiner that certifies their physical health and ability to drive commercial vehicles.
+Commercial trucking companies have a duty to employ drivers that are drug-free and physically able to drive the massive tractor-trailer trucks that share our roads and highways.
+To ensure that the drivers are physically able to perform their job duties as a commercial truck drivers, the Department of Transportation requires that drivers take a physical and obtain the proper Medical Certificate signed by a medical examiner that certifies their physical health and ability to drive commercial vehicles.
 The Medical Certificate is valid for two years.